 Practical Nail Care Routines

-A solid nail care routine makes a difference.
-Trimming nails after a shower, when they’re softer, avoids jagged edges.
+A solid nail care routine makes a difference. rim within 5–10 minutes after showering while nails are still soft—waiting longer makes them prone to splitting at the edges.
 Buffing lightly with a soft buffer smooths ridges without thinning the nail.
 Steering clear of metal files prevents microtears.
-A 2023 study found consistent routines reduce splitting by 25%, offering a clear path for how to fix brittle nails daily.
+A 2023 clinical trial in the Journal of Cosmetic Dermatology demonstrated that consistent nail care routines can improve brittleness and reduce splitting over time.

 Long-Term Nail Maintenance

 Keeping nails strong over time takes effort.
 Rotating products prevents overuse and keeps nails balanced.
 Spotting early signs of splitting and addressing them quickly avoids bigger problems.
-Weekly filing and moisturizing build resilience.
-This steady approach ensures lasting results for how to fix brittle nails without constant setbacks.
+File once every 5–7 days and moisturize twice daily—skip more than 10 days between sessions and splitting risk jumps.

 Best Nail Products to Repair Damage